NemoAlex/vimrc/README.md

 4. Run Vim

 	Type in `:BundleInstall` to starting checking bundles in Github.
-It may takes a while.
+This may take a while.

 	Check [Vundule](https://github.com/gmarik/vundle) manual to know how to use it.